GoClipse/goclipse/documentation/UserGuide.md

 ## User Guide

 *Note:* For an overview of LANG_IDE_NAME features, see [Features](Features.md#ddt-features).
-This also serves to document the major functionalities available.
+This also serves to document what overall functionalities are available.

+### Configuration

+A [LANGUAGE installation](https://LANG TODO) is required for most IDE functionality.
+Access Eclipse preferences from the menu `Window / Preferences`, navigate to the `LANGUAGE` preference page, and configure the LANGUAGE installation path under the appropriate field.

+For functionality such as code completion, open definition, and editor outline, you will need:
+ * The LANG TODO tool.

+The path to the executable of these two tools should be configured in the `LANGUAGE / Tools` preference page.
+The path can be an absolute path, or just the executable name, in which case, the executable will be searched in the PATH environment variable.

 ### Eclipse basics